goshy29/nextjs-postgresql/README.md

 2. name: John Doe
 3. email: testmail@gmail.com
 4. experience: Look, I’m no professional athlete, nor will I ever be.
 I go to CrossFit because I love the community and I feel better when I work out.
 My motivation is internal.
 I’ve found that like running a marathon , most of the battle is competing with what’s inside your own head.
 You have to mentally tell yourself you can do it, trying a complicated movement, or even just finishing the workout.

+## PostgreSQL Connection:
+You will find this connection code at directory "db-connection/postgre-connection.js".

+const sequelize = new Sequelize("database", "username", "password", {
+    host: "localhost",
+    dialect: "postgres"
+});

+Replace that sequelize connection properties("database", "username", "password") with your own database credentials for PostgreSQL.

+**Note: When you start the application for first time, after successfully post a place by you, database table "place" will be automatically created by Sequelize and you are ready to go.**